Sachin19/seq2seq-con/README.md

 This repository contains the code for the paper

-> von-Mises Fisher Loss for Training Sequence to Sequence Models with Continuouos Outputs. _Sachin Kumar_ and _Yulia Tsvetkov_
+> [Von Mises-Fisher Loss for Training Sequence to Sequence Models with Continuous Outputs](https://arxiv.org/pdf/1812.04616.pdf) _Sachin Kumar_ and _Yulia Tsvetkov_

 # Dependencies